 It’s nearly impossible to keep hair dye away from the forehead and neck areas when applying to yourself.
 But not to worry.
 A baby wipe can whisk away those stains quickly and easily.

-I keep a package of baby wipes in the console of my car so that when I’m stuck at a red light, construction area and other kind of delay, I can pull one out to quickly clean the dashboard, steering wheel and just about every surface I can reach.
+I keep a package of baby wipes in the console of my car so that when I’m stuck at a red light, construction area, or another kind of delay, I can pull one out to quickly clean the dashboard, steering wheel and just about every surface I can reach.
 It’s amazing how much cleaning I can accomplish during these brief periods of time.
 Baby wipes are also great for wiping your hands after pumping gas and for mopping up small spills in the car.
 Leaves a nice fresh scent, too.

 Instead of paying more for specialty hemorrhoid wipes, pick up a container of Baby Wipes with Aloe, then pour your own witch hazel into the container for a fraction of the cost of Preparation H Medicated Wipes with Aloe and Witch Hazel.